Homework

 Why Reading?

 Being a good reader makes you a good writer.
-Reading for pleasure and enjoyment not only helps children perform better in at reading in school but also increases their general vocabulary.
+Reading for pleasure and enjoyment not only helps children perform better in at reading in school but also increases vocabulary.
 Reading is not only about working out what is written on a page, it is about understanding the bigger context, inferring how characters might be feeling and what might happen next.

 “There can be few things as powerful as regularly reading to a young child.
 It has astonishing benefits for children: comfort and reassurance, confidence and security, relaxation, happiness and fun.
 Giving a child time and full attention when reading them a story tells them they matter.
 It builds self-esteem, vocabulary, feeds imagination and even improves their sleeping patterns.”